a9s Messaging Migration

 Create New a9s Messaging Service Instance

-• Do not insert any data on the new instance before the migration and verification are done.
+- Do not insert any data on the new Service Instance before the migration and verification are done.

-In the end, we want to achieve the following scenarios below:
+In the end, we want to achieve the following scenario below:

 / /